cashapp/spirit/USAGE.md

 - Default value: `4`
 - Range: `1-64`

-The number of parallel threads for use during both the copy and checksum phases of the schema change.
+Spirit uses `threads` to set the parallelism of:
+- The copier task
+- The checksum task
+- The replication applier task

+Internal to Spirit, the database pool size is set to `threads + 1`.
+This is intentional because the replication applier runs concurrently to the copier and checksum tasks, and using a shared-pool prevents the worst case of `threads * 2` being used.
+The tradeoff of `+1` allows the replication applier to always make some progress, while not bursting too far beyond the user's intended concurrency limit.

-You may want to wrap this in some automation and set it to a percentage of the cores of your database server.
+You may want to wrap `threads` in automation and set it to a percentage of the cores of your database server.
 For example, if you have a 32-core machine you may choose to set this to `8`.
 Approximately 25% is a good starting point, making sure you always leave plenty of free cores for regular database operations.
 If your migration is IO bound and/or your IO latency is high (such as Aurora) you may even go higher than 25%.

 Note that Spirit does not support dynamically adjusting the number of threads while running, but it does support automatically resuming from a checkpoint if it is killed.
 This means that if you find that you've misjudged the number of threads (or [target-chunk-time](#target-chunk-time)), you can simply kill the Spirit process and start it again with different values.